NIOSH N95 designation for filtering facepiece respirators (FFR)

 The COVID-19 pandemic increased the number of face coverings and respirators available on the Canadian market.
 The increase in manufacturers resulted in some manufacturers using the term “N95” in isolation or as a device name even though they are not NIOSH-certified, leading to confusion.
 Respirators that are marketed simply as “N95” have not been certified by NIOSH.

-- are labelled with the performance standard with the corresponding designation (for example, N95 or KN95), and
+- are labelled with the performance standard with the corresponding designation (for example, CA-N95 or 95PFE, N95 or KN95) and

 - meet all aspects of the performance standard, including labelling

-If neither of the above are present, the product must state that it is not NIOSH-approved.
-In the absence of this statement, the product may be considered misleading.
+If neither of the above are present, the product will be subject to compliance and enforcement actions.
+In the case of the N95, if the product is not NIOSH-certified then it must state that it is not NIOSH-approved.
+This statement must be either on the respirator and/or on its immediate packaging.
+Without this statement, the product may be considered misleading.

-Health Canada expects that respirators that conform to NIOSH or similar international standards will:
+Health Canada expects that respirators that conform to NIOSH or similar standards will:

 - be labelled in accordance with their respective requirements